lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 - **Open coding:** descriptive and concept-level codes per transcript
 - **Focused coding:** aggregation into cross-case thematic categories aligned with the research questions

-Data were iteratively compared, refined and re-coded following grounded theory practice.
+Data was iteratively compared, refined and re-coded following grounded theory practice.

 ### 3.5 Ethics

-Ethical approval was obtained from the host institution.
-Participation was voluntary and confidential, and observation components were optional.
-No commercially sensitive or proprietary data were requested or retained.
+Ethical approval was obtained in line with Robert Gordon University's research ethics process.
+Participation was voluntary and confidential.
+Observation components were optional and participants were allowed to withdraw at any time.
+No commercially sensitive or proprietary data was requested or retained.

 ---